turingschool/curriculum-site/module3/lessons/network_requests.md

 <section class="note">
 ### Promise.all

-You may want to do some research on [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) if you are ever wanting to wait for multitple promises to resolve before performing an action!
+[Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) is a way to wait for multitple promises to resolve before performing an action.
+Not something you need to dig into now, but to be aware of in case you ever need it.
 </section>
 ---